Flank/flank-dashboard/docs/09_firebase_deployment.md

 DONE:

 - Deploy Metrics application to Firebase Hosting.
 - Deploy the Cloud Function for creating test data.
+- Deploy Firestore Security Rules & Indexes.

 # Results

 > What was the outcome of the project?